 We make every effort to ensure that all children with a Special Educational need or Disability are fully included in every aspect of the school's curriculum and daily social life.
 Where this is not possible, reasonable adjustments are made to ensure participation.

 General Information

 - Class sizes are approximately 30 children per class, and never more than 30. - Special diets can be accommodated.
-Please contact the school office on 01373 822902
+Please contact the school office on 01373 822902 or by email office@diltonmarsh.wilts.sch.uk

 Further contact